-Apples, pears and white grapes have low levels of tannin while red and purple grapes, blackberries, cranberries, blueberries, strawberries and plums are high in tannin.
+Apples, pears, and white grapes have low levels of tannin while red and purple grapes, berries, and plums are high in tannin.

-For fresh stains caused by low tannin level fruits, they can usually be removed by simply washing the garment or table linens with a high quality detergent (Tide, Wisk and Persil are highly rated and considered heavy-duty) in the hottest water recommended for the fabric on the care label.
+Fresh stains caused by low tannin level fruits can usually be removed by simply washing the garment or table linens with a heavy duty detergent (Tide and Persil are brand names) with enough enzymes to break apart the stains in the hottest water recommended for the fabric on the care label.

-One particular caution is to never use natural soap in a bar or soap flakes to treat the stain because they can make tannin stains more difficult to remove.
+One particular caution is to never use natural soap in a bar like Fels Naptha or soap flakes to treat the stain because they can make tannin stains more difficult to remove.

 For stains on synthetic fabrics like polyester or nylon and for colored or printed clothes, a color-safe oxygen bleach is a better choice.
-Mix a solution of warm water and oxygen-based bleach Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) following package directions.
+Mix a solution of warm water and oxygen-based bleach (Clorox 2 and OxiClean are brand names) following package directions.

 Completely submerge the stained items and allow them to soak at least four hours or overnight.
 Then wash as usual.